 All around the world, lifestyles have been drastically upended because of COVID-19.
-People are working from home, children are being taught via video chat, doctors are seeing patients using telehealth and most have limited access to the outside community and public spaces.
+People are working from home, children are being taught via video chat, doctors are seeing patients using telehealth and households have limited access to the outside community and public spaces.

 “Maintaining an exercise routine is important.
 During stressful times, people tend to stop working out.
 Physical activity can foster a positive mindset, boost mood, decrease stress, improve heart health, reduce tendencies to overeat, ward off weight gain and improve overall quality of life.
 The great news is this: a full gym and fancy equipment are not required to get in an effective workout at home,” said Alyssa Williamson, a physical therapist at Addison Gilbert Hospital and the athletic trainer at Gloucester High School.